-The Hard Facts
+The Hard Facts about Toy Safety

-In 2011, 188,400 children under the age of 15 years were seen in emergency departments for toy-related injuries.
+- In 2016, 174,100 children under the age of 15 years were seen in emergency departments for toy-related injuries.